mrstefangrimm/prfServo/README.md

 # prfServo
-Arduino Servo library is a stateless wrapper to control Servo motors.
-A polynomial transformation up to order 3 enables you to separate the internal target position and the value written to the Servo.
+A stateless wrapper to control Servo motors.
+A polynomial transformation up to order 3 separates the internal target position and the value written to the Servo.
 Up to 16 Servos can be controlled.
 This library is wrapper for existing Servo libraries such as *[Servo](https://www.arduino.cc/en/Reference/Servo)* or the *[Adafruit Servo Shield](https://www.adafruit.com/product/1411)*.

 y = a + bx + cx^2 + dx^3

 ## prfServo2
-Whereas prfServo is a linear transformation prfServo2 is nonlinear and stateful.
+Whereas prfServo uses a linear transformation prfServo2 is nonlinear and stateful.
 It lets you compensate the mechanical play.
 If direction changes an offset polynomial is added.

  y' =